Originally published: June 2026

 • Participate in conversations on tough topics, like racism and discrimination

-• Stand in solidarity with Indigenous peoples at marches, rallies, or other events
+• Stand in solidarity with Indigenous people at marches, rallies, or other events

-• Hold back from taking an opportunity (like school or volunteer experience) so that young Indigenous persons can take part instead.
+• Hold back from taking an opportunity (like school or volunteer experience) so that a young Indigenous person can take part instead

 For more ideas on how your teen can support Indigenous allyship, go to:

-Indigenous allyship is a long journey.
+Indigenous allyship is a journey.
 Reach out for help if you need it:

 Photo: AHS Cultural Helper Noella Cardinal and her daughter Lesanna Hayden Dennehy, Juli Harmon and her mother AHS Health Promotion Facilitator Jamie Harmon, and AHS Inuit Helper Atsinak Bishop (left to right)